-Sam Ford is a media executive and consultant, as well as a research affiliate with MIT’s Program in Comparative Media Studies/Writing and a fellow with Columbia University's Tow Center for Digital Journalism.
-He is working on various initiatives about the Future of Work in Kentucky with the MIT Open Documentary, the University of Southern California Civic Paths team, and others.
-In 2015, Sam launched and ran the Center for Innovation & Engagement at Univision's Fusion Media Group (as FMG's VP, Innovation & Engagement), which he ran through the end of 2016.
-He is co-author, with Henry Jenkins and Joshua Green, of the 2013 NYU Press book Spreadable Media: Creating Value and Meaning in a Networked Culture, and co-editor, with Abigail De Kosnik and C. Lee Harrington, of the 2011 book The Survival of Soap Opera: Transformations for a New Media Era.
-Sam also teaches a class each semester with Western Kentucky University’s Program in Popular Culture Studies.
-Sam lives in Bowling Green, Ky., with wife Amanda and daughters Emma and Harper.
+Sam Ford is Director of Cultural Intelligence at Simon & Schuster, a CBS company, as well as a research affiliate with MIT’s Program in Comparative Media Studies/Writing, a fellow with Columbia University's Tow Center for Digital Journalism, and an instructor with Western Kentucky University's Popular Culture Studies Program.
+He is also working on various initiatives about the Future of Work in Kentucky with the MIT Open Documentary Lab, the University of Southern California Civic Paths team, and others.
+Previously, he was VP, Innovation & Engagement, with Univision's Fusion Media Group; a director at strategic communications firm, Peppercomm; and a co-founder and project manager of the MIT Convergence Culture Consortium.
+He has consulted with a range of companies and projects in the media and marketing industries, academia, and the non-profit and public sectors.
+Sam is co-author, with Henry Jenkins and Joshua Green, of the 2013 NYU Press book Spreadable Media: Creating Value and Meaning in a Networked Culture, and co-editor, with Abigail De Kosnik and C. Lee Harrington, of the 2011 book The Survival of Soap Opera: Transformations for a New Media Era.
+Sam lives between NYC and Bowling Green, Ky., with wife Amanda and daughters Emma and Harper.
 More at his site.

 Thesis: As the World Turns in a Convergence Culture